-The Ministerial Regulation verification documents AML/CFT State Ordinance provide non-exhaustive lists of documents that can in any case be used to verify the identity of a customer as required by article 19 of the AML/CFT State Ordinance.
+The Ministerial Regulation verification documents AML/CFT State Ordinance provide nonexhaustive lists of documents that can in any case be used to verify the identity of a customer as required by article 19 of the AML/CFT State Ordinance.

-- AML/CFT State Ordinance: article 19

-- AML/CFT Handbook: Section 3.6

-- Ministerial Regulation Verification Documents AML/CFT State Ordinance (Regeling verificatiedocumenten LWTF) (2012, no. 11)
+- AML/CFT State Ordinance: articles 3, paragraph 1, subsection a and 19 - AML/CFT Handbook: Section 4.6 - Regulation Verification Documents AML/CFT State Ordinance (Regeling verificatiedocumenten LWTF) (2012 no. 11)

-25. Copies of passports on file are expired.
+31. Copies of passports on file are expired.
 Should I obtain copies of valid ones?

 A service provider must identify the customer and the UBO and verify their identity.
-"Identification" is the process whereby the customer's identification information is collected with the objective to 'know your customer'.
+"Identification" is the process whereby the customer's identification information is collected with the objective to 'Know Your Customer'.
 Depending on the risk category of the client, you do have to collect more identification information on the client.
 "Verification" is the process of checking the accuracy of identification information using - in short - trustworthy documents, data, or information on the basis of which the identity can be confirmed beyond a reasonable doubt.
-Verification also is based on risk: depending on the risk category, you must verify more components of the identification information, eventually also using additional verification methods.
+Verification is also based on risk: depending on the risk category, you must verify more components of the identification information, eventually also using additional verification methods.

 A valid passport may very well be used to verify (certain) identification information.
 The CDD information obtained must be recorded and retained.
-In addition, service providers must insure that the CDD information is kept relevant and up-to-date, taking into account the risk associated with the customer.
+In addition, service providers must ensure that the CDD information is kept relevant and up-to-date, taking into account the risk associated with the customer.
 This also means that, where a particular relevant aspect of a customer's identity subsequently changes (such as change of name, nationality, or address), the service provider must take reasonable measures to re-verify that particular aspect of identity.
 Therefore, it is the responsibility of the service provider to have an adequate review process in place, again, on the basis of risk.

 In view of the above, it can be concluded that having a copy of a valid passport on file is not a requirement.
-However, some service providers choose to make and retain a copy of the passport as proof of correct verification or to comply with recordkeeping requirements.
+However, some service providers choose to make and retain a copy of the passport as proof of correct verification or to comply with record-keeping requirements.
 Note that the review process may require you to re-verify changed identification information on the basis of a valid passport.

-- AML/CFT State Ordinance: articles 3, 7, 19, and 33 - AML/CFT Handbook: Sections 3.6, 3.9, and 8.2 - Ministerial Regulation Verification Documents AML/CFT State Ordinance (Regeling verificatiedocumenten LWTF) (2012 no. 11)
+- AML/CFT State Ordinance: articles 3, 7, 19 and 33 - AML/CFT Handbook: Section 4.6, 4.13 and 8 - Regulation Verification Documents AML/CFT State Ordinance (Regeling verificatiedocumenten LWTF) (2012 no. 11)

-26. Who can be considered an ultimate beneficial owner ("UBO"), and why must I know the UBO?
+32. Who can be considered an ultimate beneficial owner ("UBO"), and why must I know the UBO?

 If the customer is a legal entity, such as a legal person, foundation, or trust, then the institution should identify the UBO and verify his/her identity.
 This is a statutory requirement since criminals often use schemes involving (foreign) legal persons as a means to conceal the criminal source of funds.
+Hence, the UBO has to be identified and reasonable measures have to be taken to verify the identity so as to know who the UBO is.

-The UBO is the natural person (i) who holds an interest of more than 25% of the capital interest or can exercise more than 25% of the voting rights in the shareholder meeting of a customer, or can in another way exercise actual control over a customer; (ii) who is beneficiary to 25% or more of the assets of a legal arrangement, including a foundation and a trust, or can exercise actual control over a legal arrangement.
+The UBO is the natural person:

+- (i) who holds an interest of more than 25% of the capital interest or can exercise more than 25% of the voting rights in the shareholder meeting of a customer, or can in another way exercise actual control over a customer; - (ii) who is beneficiary to 25% or more of the assets of a legal arrangement, including a foundation and a trust, or can exercise actual control over a legal arrangement.